JoshRDFI/free-genai-bootcamp-2025/README.md

 ```

 **Important Note About Setup Time:**
-The initial setup process can take 15-30 minutes depending on your system and internet connection.
+The initial setup process can take approximately 2 hours depending on your system and internet connection.
 This is because it:
 - Downloads and sets up multiple AI models (400MB+ each)
 - Creates and configures virtual environments for each component
 - Installs dependencies in isolated environments